KeyboardKit/website/pages/pro.md

 ## License Information

 Licenses are valid for **one app** (app plus keyboard extension).
-Additional bundle IDs can be added to a license at a 50% discount of the current price.
+Additional apps can be added to a license at a 50% discount per additional app.

 Licenses are valid for **one year**.
-After expiration, you can continue to use any versions that were released during your license's validity period.
+After expiration, you can continue to use all versions that were released during your license's validity period.

 Expired licenses don't affect shipped apps.
-They will continue to function after the license expires.
-You will however need to renew expired licenses to ship new versions of your apps.
+Apps will continue to function after the license expires.
+You will however need to renew your license to ship new app versions.

 Licenses will renew at the price that was in effect when the license was purchased.
-This means that no purchased licenses will be affected by future price adjustments.
+This means that licenses are not affected by future price adjustments.

 ## Locales